opensouls/emobot-discordbot/README.md

 # EmoBot

-This discord repo provides everything you need to create your own EmoBotAGI discord bot - the same as from http://meetsamantha.ai
+This discord repo provides everything you need to create your own EmoBot discord bot - EmoBot is a tech demo that shows how Actions can be used from the SocialAGI project to allow a soul to take action, with the specific action here taken being react with various emojis to messages.

-EmoBot uses the [SocialAGI](https://github.com/opensouls/SocialAGI) library to create her digital soul through just a few commands.
+Under the hood, EmoBot uses the [SocialAGI](https://github.com/opensouls/SocialAGI) library to create its digital soul through just a few commands.

-The [SocialAGI](https://github.com/opensouls/SocialAGI) library gives EmoBot a basic introspective thought process on every message to make her feel more alive and agentic in dialog.

 ## Discord integration tutorial